EntrustCorporation/cps/entrust.md

 Root CA Certificates may have a validity period of up to, but no more than 9132-days (~25-years).

-**OV and EV TLS Certificates**
+**TLS Certificates**

-OV and EV TLS Certificates may have a validity period of up to, but no more than, 398-days.
+TLS Certificates may have a validity period of up to, but no more than, 398-days.

 **Client Authentication Certificates**